cbrooker/MMM-Todoist/README.md

         position: "top_right", // This can be any of the regions.
 Best results in left or right regions.
         header: "Todoist", // This is optional
         config: { // See 'Configuration options' for more information.
-            accessToken: "accessToken from Todoist",
+            accessToken: "accessToken from Todoist", // This entry is mandatory
+            projects: [166564794], // This entry is mandatory
+            updateInterval: 10 * 60 * 1000, // Update every 10 minutes
             maximumEntries: 60,
-            updateInterval: 10 * 60 * 1000, // Update every 10 minutes
-            projects: [166564794], //this entry is mandatory
-            fade: false
+            fade: false,
+            sortFields: [ // Sort first by dueDate ascending then prioity descending {
+                    field: "dueDate",
+                    direction: "asc"
+                },
+                {
+                    field: "priority",
+                    direction: "desc"
+                }
+            ]
         }
     }
 ];